iHomeschool Network

 Six Ways Volunteering Benefits Your Homeschool

-Volunteering supplies opportunities for your student to develop and deepen interests.
+Volunteering supplies opportunities for your students to develop and deepen their interests.

 Don’t feel like you have to find the perfect match for your student.
 Volunteering can stretch your student’s current interests.
 Maybe working at an animal shelter will spark a desire to own a pet store or become a veterinarian.
 Maybe volunteering at a hospital will solidify the desire to be a nurse.
 Each opportunity has the potential to lead your student to his future career.